rousseau-christopher/ZValue/README.md

-## Zookeeper Value
+## Dynamic Value

-This library add the possible to use Zookeeper to inject configuration in component, the same way we use @Value to inject properties (or Envirronement variable) in component.
+This library add the possible to dynamically inject configuration value in component, the same way we use @Value to inject properties (or Environment variable) in component.
-@ZValue register a watcher and update the component as soon is equivalent ZNode is updated in zookeeper.
+@DValue register a watcher and update the component as soon as it change in the source repository

 Using this pattern you can dynamically update your configuration without restarting you server.

+# Zookeeper implementation
-The application use Curator library
+Implemented, The application use Curator library

+# File
+Work in progress

+# Consul
+Need to be implemented

 ## Usage
-Import Zvalue Configuration in your Spring configuration :
+Import Dvalue Configuration in your Spring configuration :

 ```
 @Import(org.springframework.zvalue.ZValueConfiguration.class)